IBM/operand-deployment-lifecycle-manager/docs/install/common-service-integration.md

 ### Edit alm-example in the meta-operator CSV

-Add the changes for metaoperatorset operandregistry and metaoperatorconfig in the [alm-example](https://github.com/IBM/meta-operator/blob/master/deploy/olm-catalog/meta-operator/0.0.1/meta-operator.v0.0.1.clusterserviceversion.yaml#L5)
+Add the changes for operandrequest operandregistry and metaoperatorconfig in the [alm-example](https://github.com/IBM/meta-operator/blob/master/deploy/olm-catalog/meta-operator/0.0.1/meta-operator.v0.0.1.clusterserviceversion.yaml#L5)

 ## 3.Make a pull request to merge the changes